victords/minigl/README.md

   * Basic physics and collision checking
   * Animated objects

 More functionalities are coming.
 Feel free to contribute!
+You can send feedback to victordavidsantos@gmail.com.

 Please note: